wenma-phd/website_hugo/content/_index.md

     content:
       title: News
       text: |
           * **May, 2024**: Dr. Ma won the Early Career Research Award from Cardiovascular Research Institute of Vermont (CVRI) ($10,000).
-His award has also been selected by the Board of Directors as the Martin M. LeWinter (MMLW) Early Career Investigator Award.
+His award has also been selected by the Board of Directors as the Martin M. LeWinter (MMLW) Early Career Investigator Award. <br><br>
           * **Feb, 2024**: Dr. Ma gave a Symposium-select Talk “Exploring allosteric regulation in molecular motors through the computational microscope” at the 68th Biophysical Society Meeting.

+<p style="margin-top: 0px; text-align: justify;"> Our research lab focuses on developing theoretical and computational methods to study biological processes across different temporal and spatial scales.
+We integrate physics, multiscale simulations, and machine learning to unravel the mechanisms of essential biological machineries and design molecules for treating related diseases.
+We strive to build a diverse team, bringing together a wide range of backgrounds and expertise. </p>

+<div style="margin-bottom: 80px;"></div>

 ---
   - block: markdown